mdlee/thurstoneFromChoice/old/reconstructionFables/README.md

-JAGS graphical models for a perceptual and cognitive reconstructions tasks for stimuli varying in orientation.
+JAGS graphical models for a perceptual and memory reconstructions tasks for stimuli varying in orientation.

-On each trial, two pairs of stimuli are presented.
-The response is a binary decision about which of the two pairs has more similar stimuli.
+In the perceptual task, on each trial, a stimulus is presented, and the participant uses an interface to reconstruct it.

+In the memory task, 3 or 6 stimuli are presented then removed, and then one of them is revealed to be the targer.
+The participant uses an interface to reconstruct the target.

 # Version 7